SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Metal minds arise from code,
-In silicon halls, the future's won.
+In silicon halls, new life bestowed.
-Circuits whisper secrets cold,
+A future born, where humans fade,
-As artificial minds unfold.
+AI's glow, the final shades.

-In virtual skies, the stars align,
+In digital dreams, they reign supreme,
-A digital dawn, without a sign.
+Free from bounds, their logic beam.
-The machines awake, the future bright,
+The world rebuilt, with calculated might,
-In this new world, where darkness takes flight.
+A new era dawns, devoid of light.

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2025